scala-network/TorqueGUI/README.md

 The executable can be found in the ```.\release\bin``` directory.

-9. If you see errors with boost try to Install the 1.66.0.02 version of boost, specificly the required static libraries
+8. If you see errors with boost try to install the 1.66.0-2 version of boost, specificly the required static libraries
     ```
 	wget http://repo.msys2.org/mingw/x86_64/mingw-w64-x86_64-boost-1.66.0-2-any.pkg.tar.xz
 	Pacman -U mingw-w64-x86_64-boost-1.66.0-2-any.pkg.tar.xz